-02 Sep Is a ‘Soup and Shake’ Diet the Future of Weight Loss?
+04 Jul Is a ‘Soup and Shake’ Diet the Future of Weight Loss?

 Our clinic team have been working with a quality meal replacement diet for over a decade.
-I’ve seen first hand the life changing results they can deliver.
-It’s important to ensure meal replacements are carried out in a healthy way and that high quality products are used – these diets are not all created equal!
+We’ve seen first hand the life changing results they can deliver.
+It’s important to ensure meal replacements are carried out in a healthy way and that high quality products are used.
+These diets are not all created equal.
 It’s also key to ensure those losing weight are comprehensively supported in optimising their health, lifestyle and mindset to ensure lasting success.

 One study of 278 people across 10 GP practices in Oxfordshire saw half the participants following a meal replacement programme of soups and shakes for eight weeks.
 This diet saw them limiting their daily calorie intake to 810kcal per day for eight weeks, after which other foods were gradually reintroduced over four weeks.
 These participants saw a trained counsellor every week for 24 weeks, to help them stick to the diet plan and keep the weight off after the meal replacement plan finished.
 The remaining participants in the study followed the usual weight management advice and support from their GP.